Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 target rendered black are superseded by these post-fix numbers.
 Treat these as a GhostBSD/GTX-1080 reference result, not a portable performance guarantee.

+## Twitch VOD manifest acquisition

+Twitch VOD source extraction is SanctuaryPlayer-owned rather than an OxideAV framework concern. `native/app/src/twitch.rs` resolves a numeric Twitch VOD ID to its signed HLS master-playlist URL without invoking yt-dlp.

+The resolver deliberately implements only the playback flow Sanctuary needs:

+1. POST one GraphQL query to `gql.twitch.tv` for `videoPlaybackAccessToken { value signature }`.
+2. Construct the signed `usher.ttvnw.net/vod/<id>.m3u8` URL locally.
+3. Advertise only H.264 in `supported_codecs`, matching the codecs currently available to the native player.

+There is no separate Twitch metadata request and the resolver does not fetch the master playlist itself; the eventual OxideAV HLS source performs that GET.
+The resolver is blocking and must run on a media/background worker rather than the winit event thread.
+At the media-session boundary, convert the returned ordinary `https://...m3u8` URL to OxideAV's `hls+https://...` source URI.

+This depends on Twitch's web-player GraphQL/Usher protocol rather than a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated in that module for straightforward future replacement.

 ## Audio integration

 OxideAV AAC can discover the actual decoded sample rate/channel layout after the